calvi-business-software/assign-reviewers-to-pull-requests/README.md

 Use this action to assign reviewers to pull requests

 Business rules:
-* Request reviews from all team mates of the pull request user
+* Requests reviews from all team mates of the pull request user
-* Request reviews from all teams of the pull request user
+* Requests reviews from all teams of the pull request user
-* Set the pull request user as assignee
+* Sets the pull request user as assignee

 ## Inputs